Social media analytics

 Social media analytics or social media monitoring is the process of gathering and analyzing data from social networks such as Facebook, Instagram, LinkedIn, or Twitter.
 A part of social media analytics is called social media monitoring or social listening.
 It is commonly used by marketers to track online conversations about products and companies.
 One author defined it as "the art and science of extracting valuable hidden insights from vast amounts of semi-structured and unstructured social media data to enable informed and insightful decision-making."

 Process

-There are three main steps in analyzing social media: data identification, data analysis, and information interpretation.
-To maximize the value derived at every point during the process, analysts may define a question to be answered.
-The important questions for data analysis are: "Who?
-What?
-Where?
-When?
-Why? and How?"
-These questions help in determining the proper data sources to evaluate, which can affect the type of analysis that can be performed.
-To make it easier to track social media analytics, purpose built tools such as Hootsuite, Sprout Social, Later, and Buffer, SocialPilot, and native analytics tools from social media platforms like Facebook Insights, Twitter Analytics, and Instagram Insights have been created to help companies consolidate analytics into one place.
+Social media analysis generally follows three core steps: data identification, data analysis, and information interpretation.
+To guide this process, analysts typically begin by defining a clear question or objective.
+The five W's and H — who, what, where, when, why, and how — serve as a useful framework for shaping these questions, helping analysts identify the most relevant data sources and determine the appropriate analytical methods.
+To streamline this work, a range of purpose-built analytics tools have been developed, alongside native analytics features offered directly by social media platforms, allowing organizations to centralize and manage their data in a unified workflow.